ConeCatLus/game-show/README.md

 Open http://localhost:3000 in a browser (for the host).
 Players scan the QR code or go to http://localhost:3000/join to enter the game.

-socket.emit(event, data) → Send a message.
-socket.on(event, callback) → Listen for a message. io.emit(event, data) → Send to all clients. socket.broadcast.emit(event, data) → Send to everyone except the sender.